kyaroch/kyaroch.github.io/_drafts/2016-06-09-cartodb-tutorial.md

 1. A table of election results for whatever geographical units we want to map – in this case, precincts - and;
 2. Geospatial data we can use to map the locations and boundaries of those precincts.

 Where you can get these things – and indeed, whether you can get them at all – will unfortunately vary depending on the election and the jurisdiction.
 The example we'll be using here is the 2016 Democratic presidential primary in Bernalillo County, New Mexico, where Albuquerque is located.
+(I mistyped the name of the county early on, and the mistake propagated to every screenshot.
+If you're from there, try to disregard this.)

 #### Election data
 Election data may be available from the city or county election board website, or from the state's Secretary of State website.
 Precinct-level election results for New Mexico are available from the [New Mexico Secretary of State](http://electionresults.sos.state.nm.us/default.aspx).
 [Here are the particular results we want](http://electionresults.sos.state.nm.us/resultsPREC.aspx?type=FED&rid=3525&cty=02%20&pty=DEM&osn=1).
 You'll notice that we can export them as a spreadsheet, which is what we'll do.
 (In some cases, you can only download them as a PDF, which wouldn't work for us.)